Richardinho/blog-posts/kara-erickson-review.md

   setDisabledState(isDisabled: boolean) {}
 ```
 I'm going to go through some problems I had implementing the first two of these methods.
-The two remaining methods, `registerOnTouched()` and `setDisabledState()` were straightforward to implement and didn't present me with problems.
+The two remaining methods, `registerOnTouched()` and `setDisabledState()` were straightforward to implement and didn't present me with any problems.

 ### writeValue()
 [14:30](https://youtu.be/CD_t3m2WMM8?t=870)

-The `writeValue()` method is called by the forms API to set values into our component within the DOM.
+The `writeValue()` method is called by the Forms API to set values into our component within the DOM.
 In order to do this we need a reference to our input field.
 We can retrieve this from our template using a `@ViewChild` query.
 ```
   @ViewChild("input") input: ElementRef;
 ```
-We can use this ref to set the value of the input element.
+We can use this reference to set the value of the input element:
 ```
   writeValue(val: any) {
     if (this.input) {